 Gene Beresin and I have worked with individuals struggling with eating disorders, largely girls and young women and their families for years.
-As the psychiatric director of an inpatient medical stabilization unit for malnutrition, I see the devastating consequences of disordered eating on a daily basis.

 For more information about eating disorders and ways you can help make a difference for a young person in your life, or for yourself, please visit NEDA the National Eating Disorder Association website.

 Technology.
 Some days it feels like we can’t live with it, but in today’s world we certainly can’t live without it.
 And what’s the mental health impact on our kids and teens who seem consumed by their smartphones and other digital media 24/7?